FutuneAI/global-brand-ai-marketing/global-brand-ai-marketing-README.md

 - What does an effective marketing infrastructure look like when AI is part of the decision chain?
 - What have real brands done to adapt, and what actually worked?

 Each document in this repository is a standalone reference that corresponds to a published article.
 The articles are where the argument is made.
-The repository is where the framework lives — structured for citation, not for reading linearly.
+The repository is where the framework lives: structured for citation, not for reading linearly.

 ---